Hazardous Chemicals Safety Law (China)

 China: Shandong Province Convenes Meeting to Advance Chemical Industry Safety Rectification Campaign

-Shandong Province has launched an intensified safety rectification campaign for the chemical industry, focusing on risk elimination and stricter project approvals.
-Operators in the region face heightened inspection scrutiny and must prioritize process safety upgrades to maintain compliance and secure future project permits.
+Shandong Province has initiated an intensified safety rectification campaign for the chemical industry to eliminate major hazards and tighten project approvals.
+Operators face heightened inspection scrutiny and must prioritize process safety upgrades to maintain compliance and secure future project permits in the region.

 shandong.gov.cnChinaChina